nasa/isaac/dense_map/geometry_mapper/readme.md

 Nav cam images can be extracted from a bag as follows:

     $ASTROBEE_BUILD_PATH/devel/lib/localization_node/extract_image_bag \
-      mydata.bag -image_topic /hw/cam_nav -output_directory nav_data   \
+      mydata.bag -image_topic /mgt/img_sampler/nav_cam/image_record    \
-      -use_timestamp_as_image_name
+      -output_directory nav_data -use_timestamp_as_image_name

 The last option, `-use_timestamp_as_image_name`, must not be missed.
 It makes it easy to look up the image acquisition based on image name, and this is used by the geometry mapper.

-Note that bags acquired on the ISS usually have the nav cam image topic
-as:

-    /mgt/img_sampler/nav_cam/image_record

-Then the command above needs to be adjusted accordingly.
+One should check beforehand if the nav cam topic is correct.
+If the image sampler was not used, the nav cam topic would be /hw/cam_nav.

 To extract the sci cam data, if necessary, do: